Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

         console_level=logging.INFO,             # Level of logs - use logging.DEBUG for more info)
         file_level=logging.DEBUG,               # Level of logs - If you think the log file it's too big, use logging.INFO emoji=True,                             # On Windows, we have a problem printing emoji.
-Set to false if you have a problem less=False                              # If you think that the logs are too verbose, set this to True ),
+Set to false if you have a problem less=False,                             # If you think that the logs are too verbose, set this to True colored=True                            # If you want to print colored text ),
     streamer_settings=StreamerSettings(
         make_predictions=True,                  # If you want to Bet / Make prediction